edubart/nelua-lang/docs/pages/overview.md

 print(a_ptr[1])
 ```

-Unbounded array is useful to index pointers, because unlikely
+An unbounded array is useful for indexing pointers, because unlike
-C you cannot index pointers unless it's a pointer
+C, you cannot index a pointer unless it is a pointer
-of an unbounded array.
+to an unbounded array.
 {:.alert.alert-info}

 Unbounded arrays are **unsafe**, because bounds checking is
-not possible at compile-time or runtime, prefer the [span](#span)
+not possible at compile time or runtime.
+Use the [span](#span)
 to have bounds checking.
 {:.alert.alert-warning}

 ### Function type

-The function type, mostly used to store callbacks, is the type of a function:
+The function type, mostly used to store callbacks, is a pointer to a function:

 ```nelua
 local function add_impl(x: integer, y: integer): integer